 The modules taken at SOAS are as follows:

 - normally including an Independent Study Project

 SOAS Modules Units

 Teaching & Learning

-All 1st year course units involve a weekly lecture and tutorial; in the 2nd and 3rd year, where student numbers may be lower, a seminar may replace the lecture.
+All 1st year modules involve a weekly lecture and tutorial.
+In the 2nd and 3rd year, where student numbers may be lower, a seminar may replace the lecture.

-For most course units, assessment involves coursework and an unseen examination.
-In the 1st year, coursework entails short, concentrated pieces of work; in the 2nd and 3rd years, coursework emphasis shifts to longer papers.
+For most modules, assessment involves coursework and an unseen examination.
+In the 1st year, coursework entails short, concentrated pieces of work.
+In the 2nd and 3rd years, coursework emphasis shifts to longer papers.

-In the final year, students are required to complete an extended essay on a subject of their choice, and are also encouraged to undertake projects, supervised by members of staff, in the form of an essay-based advanced study.
+In the final year, students are required to complete an Independent Study Project on a subject of their choice, and are also encouraged to undertake projects, supervised by members of staff, in the form of an essay-based advanced study.